gjbex/training-material/Python/Profiling/README.md

     to a file and invoke `snakeviz` to visualize it.
 1. `run_mprof.sh`: Bash shell script to visualize memory usage as a function of time.
+1. `run_memory_prof.sh`: Bash shell script to create a memory profile.
+    Note that this generates a lot of overhead in terms of CPU time.